CodeBulletin/CellularAutomata/README.md

-# Cellular Automata
+# 1D Cellular Automata

-A simple GPU accelerated Cellualr Automata Simulation using SFML
+A Cellualr Automata Simulation using SFML